Uber Class Action

 We provide a top level service for our clientele which is way beyond just taking them from A to B. We all deserve to be recognised for what we provide and to be paid accordingly.
 As well, we need to continue pushing to support our drivers and see how we can get the Government to give support also.

-Transport Alliance Australia, along with Rod Barton MP and the entire Transport Matters Party team, are actively advocating that the Government support for small business equally applies to those in our industry, particularly the bailee drivers.
+Transport Alliance Australia, along with Rod Barton MP and the entire Transport Matters Party team, is actively advocating that the Government's support for small business equally applies to those in our industry, particularly the bailee drivers.

 We are aware that these are difficult and challenging times; but together we will get through this challenge.
 Please look after yourselves.